-If the subscription price of the new shares is below the market price of the security at the time MSCI confirms the implementation of a rights issue, the rights issue is assumed to be fully subscribed on a pro rata basis and the number of shares of the security is increased accordingly as of the close of the ex-date.
+If the subscription price of the new shares is below the market price of the security at the time MSCI confirms the implementation of a rights issue, the rights issue is assumed to be fully subscribed on a pro rata basis and the number of shares of the security is increased accordingly as of the close of the exdate.

 The treatment above is also applied if a strategic investor publicly announces prior to the ex-date its intention to not participate on a pro-rata basis in a rights issue or when treasury shares are not entitled to receive the new shares.
-MSCI monitors the results of the rights issue and implements any changes in FIF and NOS (including any pending number of shares and/or free float updates) coinciding with the next Index Review.
+Changes in NOS/FIF/DIF on account of the results of the rights issue are implemented at a following regularly scheduled Index Review in accordance with sections 3.1.7 and 3.1.8 of the MSCI GIMI Methodology book.